nileshsalpe/nileshsalpe.github.io/_posts/2021-02-01-Code-Review--Etiquettes.md

   - timeline
     - It could be production bug need to fix what is causing problem right now than ideal fix.
   - infra
-     - May be current cloud dont have support for sticky session so we have to some hacks
+     - May be current cloud dont have support for sticky session so we have to some hacks.
+     - It many not support automatic scaling we have to do manually
+     - It many not support particualr technology say it supports SOLR as service but not elastic search due to company wide decision.
    - dependent systems/services/product
       - Need to call two different APIs instead service efficiently returning desired results in single API call.
       - It does not support async mechanism for time taking reqeust so you have to poll for results.
       - It does not support pagination and there are chances of going out of memory by fetching all results in one call.
       - It may return wrong response codes in case of errors say it returns HTTP 500 for auth error due to bad design.
     - evolution path etc. and assumptions teams' best practices for coding etc.
       - The team is developing quick proto-type and want to get things working fast.

 ### Handling the Comments
 - Developer should take a moment back and consider yourself in reviewers' shoes and explain code to themself first.